 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in the Gunnedah Shire shows that 2.1% used public transport, while 73.4% used a private vehicle, compared with 15.8% and 63.1% respectively in New South Wales.
+Analysis of the method of travel to work of the resident workers in Gunnedah Shire shows that 2.1% used public transport, while 73.7% used a private vehicle, compared with 15.9% and 63.7% respectively in New South Wales.

-The major differences between the method of travel to work of the resident workers of the Gunnedah Shire and New South Wales were:
+The major differences between the method of travel to work of the resident workers in Gunnedah Shire and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (7.8% compared to 4.8%)
+- A larger percentage of resident workers who travelled by car, as driver (65.2% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Bus (2.0% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by bus (2.0% compared to 4.4%)

-The largest changes in the method of travel of work of the resident workers in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Gunnedah Shire between 2011 and 2016 were: